 - Riding a bike on pedestrian-only paths such as around the river is forbidden.

-- Snacks and drinks are not permitted on the MRT trains.
+- Chewing gum, snacks, and drinks are not permitted on the MRT trains or public transportation.